 - a maximum fine of $1,000.3

-In addition, a conviction means the defendant would have to reimburse the applicable public agency for any expenses related to the emergency response.4
+In addition, a conviction means you would have to reimburse the applicable public agency for any expenses related to the emergency response.4

 Note that if the false alarm results in someone suffering great bodily injury or death, then the district attorney can charge the offense as a felony.
-As such, the judge can sentence the defendant to up to three years in California State Prison.5
+As such, the judge can sentence you to up to three years in California State Prison.5

-A defendant can get a misdemeanor conviction expunged.
-This is provided that he or she successfully completes:
+You can get a misdemeanor conviction expunged.
+This is provided that you successfully complete:

 - any jail time imposed, or